 Hatherley Manor, Down Hatherley Lane, Down Hatherley, Gloucester, GL2 9QA | (01452) 730217

-Hatherley Manor Restaurant serves a fine selection of breakfast, lunch and dinner choices in a relaxed, contemporary setting at the AA four-star hotel, Hatherley Manor, which is situated on the outskirts of Gloucester.
+Hatherley Manor’s Dewinton Restaurant serves breakfast, lunch and dinner in a relaxed, contemporary setting at the AA four-star hotel and spa, on the outskirts of Gloucester.

 The chefs at Hatherley Manor are passionate about quality, using fine seasonal and locally-sourced ingredients, as well as catering for all dietary requirements in the 60-cover restaurant.

 The venue also benefits from private dining rooms suitable for between eight and 30 guests, making it ideal for celebrating both intimate and large functions.